 The art of massage therapy goes back thousands of years.
 Records show that it was used 3,000 years ago in China.
-The Hindus, Persians and Egyptians also used massage for many ailments.
+The Hindus, Persians, and Egyptians also used massage for many ailments.

-Idaho Falls massage therapy is a vital part of physical health and rehab all over the world and a big part of what we do here at Legacy Health Partners, your Idaho Falls massage professionals.
+Idaho Falls massage therapy is a vital part of physical health, wellness, and rehab all over the world and a big part of what we do here at Legacy Health Partners, your Idaho Falls massage professionals.
 Conditions known to show improvement with massage therapy include low back pain, arthritis, bursitis, fatigue, high blood pressure, diabetes, immunity suppression, infertility, smoking cessation, depression, and more.
 In addition, a good massage is a great way to relieve the stress of our busy lives.

 What Is Massage Therapy?

 Massage is the application of various techniques to the muscular structure and soft tissues of the human body.
-It is intended to reduce stress and fatigue while improving circulation.
-There are many variations of massage to go along with the many different techniques.
+It is intended to reduce tightness and fatigue while improving circulation.
+There are many variations of massage (like Swedish massage) to go along with the many different techniques.
 Depending on the individual client, the massage may include stroking, kneading, tapping, compression, vibration, rocking, friction, pressure to the muscles and other soft tissues, passive or active movement, and/or techniques intended to affect the energetic systems of the body.
 Oils, lotions, or powders may be used to reduce friction on the skin.

 The Benefits Of Massage

 People have a wide range of reasons for getting a massage from a massage therapist in Idaho Falls.
 It could be to help the rehabilitation of an injury, pain management, relieve tension, or even just to have a luxurious treat for themselves.
 Adding massage therapy to your routine can give your a lot of benefits, including:

 - Alleviate low-back pain and improve range of motion.